-People who love these characters and the worlds they inhabit, they love to meet other people who are enthusiastic about the stories they love.
+People who love these characters and the worlds they inhabit, love to meet other people who are enthusiastic about the stories they love.

 If you’re thinking of getting a Joker tattoo, it should be recognizable.

 Something another fan will be excited to see.

-Looking for a Joker tattoo design to show off at your next Comic Con?
+Looking for a Joker tattoo idea to show off at your next Comic Con?

 We’ve compiled a few ideas for Joker tattoos.

 - Small Joker Tattoos

-A piece doesn’t have to be large to make an impact, small Joker tattoos can be just as detailed as larger works.
+A tattoo piece doesn’t have to be large to make an impact, small Joker tattoos can be just as detailed as larger works.

-Just be sure to see an artist who’s familiar with the micro medium.
+Just be sure to see a tattoo artist who’s familiar with the micro medium.

 - Purple Joker Tattoos

-Purple and green have often been popular colors for the Joker because of how they play off of each other.
+Purple and green have often been popular tattoo colors for the Joker because of how they play off of each other.

 Purple tattoo designs are an unconventional choice that’s a perfect idea for a Joker tattoo piece.